 The Advanced tab includes these check boxes:

-option is unchecked by default.
+--compressoption.
+This option is unchecked by default.

 Use ANSI quotes to quote identifiers: Treat “"” as an identifier quote character (like the “`” quote character) and not as a string quote character.
 You can still use “`” to quote identifiers with this mode enabled.
 With this option enabled, you cannot use double quotation marks to quote literal strings, because it is interpreted as an identifier.
 Note: If this option is checked, it overrides the server setting.
 This option is unchecked by default.

 Enable Cleartext Authentication Plugin: Send the user password as text that is not encrypted.
 Required for some authentication methods.
 This option is unchecked by default.

 Timeout: Maximum time to wait before the connection is aborted.
 The connection times out in 60 seconds by default.

 SQL_MODE used by the server.